EmmadZahid/matam-angular/README.md

 # matam-angular
-Matam is an arabic word that means restaurant.
+Matam is an Arabic word that means restaurant.
 ## Description
-Matam let's you search resturants around the world.
-You can search resturant by selecting the city and giving the search term which is optional.
-Select your resturant and check its reviews and other information.
+Matam lets you search restaurants around the world.
+You can search restaurant by selecting the city and giving the search term which is optional.
+Select your restaurant and check its reviews and other information.

 ## Features
 - Create account to login